Spark-Huang/Community_of_Shared_Future/README.md

 ## Acknowledgments

 - Built with the Swarms framework
-- Utilizes GPT-4 for advanced medical reasoning
+- Utilizes LLM for advanced reasoning

 ## Contact